awsdocs/amazon-cloudfront-developer-guide/doc_source/QueryStringParameters.md

 `http://d111111abcdef8.cloudfront.net/images/image.jpg?color=red&size=large`

-For web distributions, you can choose if you want CloudFront to forward query strings to your origin and whether to cache your content based on all parameters or on selected parameters\.
+For distributions, you can choose if you want CloudFront to forward query strings to your origin and whether to cache your content based on all parameters or on selected parameters\.
 Why might this be useful?
 Consider the following example\.

 Suppose that your website is available in five languages\.
 The directory structure and file names for all five versions of the website are identical\.
 As a user views your website, requests that are forwarded to CloudFront include a language query string parameter based on the language that the user chose\.
 You can configure CloudFront to forward query strings to the origin and to cache based on the language parameter\.
 If you configure your web server to return the version of a given page that corresponds with the selected language, CloudFront caches each language version separately, based on the value of the language query string parameter\.